ses3332002/demo/README.md

     * Adaptive layout for 3 screen resolutions (desktop, tablet, smartphone);
     * Responsive images;
     * Image optimization for 2x Retina;
-    * Icon font for icons;
     * Slider with support of touch screens;
-    * Dynamic loading weather and currency informers with an AJAX requests from a third-party resources;
+    * Dynamic loading weather and currency informers with AJAX requests from a third-party resources;
     * Full set of favicons;
-    * Dark theme of browser/OS supporting;
+    * Dark scheme of browser/OS supporting;
     * Legacy code with jQuery and jQuery plugins;
     * Built with Gulp.